Spin alignment of Quarkonia: A Possible Probe of Deconfined QCD matter in Pb+Pb Collisions at $\sqrt{s_{\rm NN}} = 5.02$ TeV: Introduction

-In this study, we explore these effects on the spin alignment of different quarkonium states using the spin-density matrix elements, which can be measured in the experiment.
-The spin alignment of vector mesons has been studied by measuring the elements of a 3 $\times$ 3 hermitian spin density matrix ($\rho_{m,m^{'}}$), where $ m $ and $m^{'}$ label the spin component along the quantization axis.
-The diagonal elements $\rho_{11}$, $\rho_{00}$, and $\rho_{-1-1}$ define the probabilities of the spin component of vector mesons along the quantization axis.
-Out of these three diagonal elements, $\rho_{00}$ is independent and can be measured in experiments in two-body decays to pseudoscalar mesons.
-In the absence of spin alignment, all three spin states of vector mesons 1, 0, and -1 are equally probable, and thus $\rho_{00}$ = 1/3.
-The deviation of $\rho_{00}$ from 1/3 (i.e. $\rho_{00} - 1/3$) determines the degree of alignment of vector meson.
 On the other hand, the off-diagonal elements of the spin density matrix play a critical role in understanding the spin alignment of quarkonium states in the QGP medium.
 The diagonal component $\rho_{00}$ is commonly used to quantify spin alignment, indicating the probability of finding a vector meson in a spin-0 projection along a chosen quantization axis, while the off-diagonal elements such as $\rho_{1,-1}$, $\rho_{-1,0}$, and $\rho_{1,0}$ provide information about the quantum coherence and interference between different spin states.
 The non-zero off-diagonal elements imply that the system is in a superposition of spin states rather than a statistical mixture, thus emphasizing the partial coherence and entanglement within the spin degrees of freedom.
 These coherence terms are sensitive to the microscopic structure and dynamics of the medium.
 For instance, in a locally rotating QGP, vorticity gradients may induce spin-orbit couplings that lead to position-dependent polarization, referred to as local spin alignment.
 This effect cannot be captured solely by $\rho_{00}$, which represents global polarization.
 Instead, the angular modulations introduced by off-diagonal terms such as $\rho_{1,-1}$ and $\rho_{1,0}$ become crucial in distinguishing local from global alignment.
 Specifically, $\rho_{1,-1}$ contributes to azimuthal anisotropies in the decay distributions of vector mesons, while $\rho_{-1,0}$ and $\rho_{1,0}$ encode spin correlations along transverse directions.
 They may also provide valuable insights into medium-induced spin correlations, the local spin structure, and non-equilibrium QCD dynamics.
-The measurement of these elements is embedded in experimental analyses, when a vector meson decays, such as $J/\psi \to \mu^+ \mu^-$, angular distribution in the rest frame of the decaying particle defined using the coefficients $\lambda_\theta$, $\lambda_\phi$, and $\lambda_{\theta\phi}$ which are directly related to $\rho_{00}$, $\rho_{1,-1}$, and a linear combination of $\rho_{1,0}$ and $\rho_{-1,0}$, respectively.
+The measurement of the real part of the off-diagonal elements of the spin density matrix such as $\rho_{1,-1}$, the linear combination of $\rho_{-1,0}$, and $\rho_{0,1}$ is embedded in experimental analysis through the angular distribution coefficients $\lambda_\phi$, and $\lambda_{\theta\phi}$.
 Through experimental fits to such distributions, one can extract these elements and obtain a more complete description of the spin polarization. \\